RequestNetwork/docs.request.finance/docs/context.md

 * Create salary payments to pay your employees in crypto

 {% hint style="info" %}
 The backbone of the Request Finance API is the Request Network.
 The Request Network is a decentralized protocol built on Ethereum and maintained by the Request Foundation.
-For more information on the two relate to each other, please visit [this page](faq.md#what-is-the-relation-between-the-request-finance-api-and-the-request-network).
+For more information on how the two relate to each other, please visit [this page](faq.md#what-is-the-relation-between-the-request-finance-api-and-the-request-network).
 {% endhint %}